PowerNukkitX/PNX-Website/PowerNukkitX/faq/PNX-CLI_Launcher_Tutorial_for_Beginners.md

 ```
 pnx
 ```
-## :question:How do I get PNX to run for a long time on a Linux host?
+## How do I get PNX to run for a long time on a Linux host?
 ### To use the screen command, proceed in detail:
 1. Type the following command in the command box to check if screen is installed
 ```